seth586/guides/FreeNAS/matrix-synapse/3_synapse.md

 CTRL+C to end tail

 ### Create Admin account
 Use this account to log in to synapse with your client for the first time.
-We will use the registration bot in the next step to create normal users.
+We will use the registration bot in the "token registration" step to create normal users.
 ```
 /root/synapse/env/bin/register_new_matrix_user -c /usr/local/etc/matrix-synapse/homeserver.yaml http://localhost:8008
 ```